Guruprasad-S-stack/ai-agents/news_podcast_generator/readme.md

 npm start
 ```

-## How to Use Beifong
+## How to Use PodcastAgent

 ### Three Usage Methods

-Beifong offers flexibility in how you interact with the system:
+PodcastAgent offers flexibility in how you interact with the system:

 1. **Interactive Web UI** - Web interface for content management and podcast generation
 2. **API Integration** - Programmatic access for custom applications and workflows